Are Bayesian networks typically faithful?: Conditional exponential family parametrisations

-\begin{remark} The proof of Theorem \ref{thm:exp_faithful_typical} only requires that for every $d$-connection $A\nperp^d_G B\given C$ in the graph there is a parameter $\theta\in \Theta$ such that $X_A\nIndep_{\PP_\theta} X_B\given X_C$.
-Given the required analyticity, it follows from the preceding theorem that this is equivalent to the existence of a parameter that is faithful with respect to all $d$-connections.
-For a specific parametrisation, the former condition might be easier to prove than the latter -- this strategy has also been employed in the original proofs of Theorems \ref{thm:spirtes} and \ref{thm:meek}. \end{remark}
+\begin{remark} The proof of Theorem \ref{thm:margdensity_params_nowhere_dense} only requires that for every $d$-connection $A\nperp^d_G B\given C$ in the graph there is a parameter $\theta\in \Theta$ such that $X_A\nIndep_{\PP_\theta} X_B\given X_C$.
+Given the required analyticity, it follows from the preceding theorem that this is equivalent to the existence of a parameter that is faithful.
+For a specific parametrisation, the former condition might be easier to prove than the latter --- this strategy has also been employed in the original proofs of Theorems \ref{thm:spirtes} and \ref{thm:meek}. \end{remark}